 6. New Grass Revival

 The influences of John Hartford helped Sam Bush revitalize the newgrass movement and solidified the definition in bluegrass with his band – “The New Grass Revival.”
-The first performance of this band was in the festival and they appeared as the mangy men playing rock & roll songs in the bluegrass style.
+The first performance of this band was at the festival and they appeared as the mangy men playing rock & roll songs in the bluegrass style.
 However, it was the time marked the development and success of New Grass Revival.

 7. Punch Brothers

-Bluegrass is aesthetical but classical, and the Punch Brothers pioneered the progressive bluegrass.
+Bluegrass is aesthetical but classical, and the Punch Brothers pioneered progressive bluegrass.
 They succeeded in combining old-timey and electronic music with traditional instruments.
 They are considered as the openers of spontaneity and intellectual approach to bluegrass.

 8. Trampled By Turtles

 The same as the New Grass Revival, the boys of “Trampled By Turtles” would like to perform rock & roll songs with bluegrass instruments.
-But these guys still expand their sound to create a niche for themselves in the bluegrass music.
+But these guys still expand their sound to create a niche for themselves in bluegrass music.
 Especially, their “Stars & Satellites” album brought a new wind and became the most popular with the younger fans of the genre.